-The extended producer responsibility (EPR) and the new EU Packaging Regulation (PPWR) bring profound changes for companies that place packaging on the market.
-After the PPWR comes into force at the beginning of 2025, companies will have to deal with stricter packaging requirements Those who do not deal with the new regulations in a timely manner risk not only higher license fees, but also additional bureaucratic hurdles and possible sanctions.
+The extended producer responsibility (EPR) and the new EU packaging regulation (PPWR) will bring far-reaching changes for companies that place packaging on the market.
+After the PPWR comes into force at the beginning of 2025, companies will have to deal with stricter requirements for Packaging Those who do not deal with the new regulations in a timely manner risk not only higher license fees, but also additional bureaucratic hurdles and possible sanctions.

-Packaging, Packaging Waste Ordinance – from the Directive to the EU Packaging Ordinance
+PPWR: Packaging, Packaging Waste Regulation – from the Directive to the EU Packaging Regulation

 The Packaging and Packaging Waste Ordinance (PPWR) will be valid throughout the EU from 2025.
 PPWR and EPR together are transforming the packaging industry.